rukavishnikovmihail00/YouTube-downloader/README.md

 1) Enter the URL to the video you need to download
 2) Choose the quality
 3) Video downloads to the $AppFolder/downloads
-4) Press "Скачать" to start a downloading
+4) Press "DOWNLOAD" to start a downloading

 # Important
 You can encounter a problem that you cannot paste a link you have just copied.